On the Complexity of Language Membership for Probabilistic Words: Conclusion and Future Work

 We have studied the membership problem for probabilistic words to CFLs~$L$, which generalizes the problems of counting how many words of a given length are in~$L$, or how many partial word completions are in~$L$.
 We have shown that the problem is tractable for unambiguous CFLs, for poly-slicewise-unambiguous languages, and for languages admitting tractable circuits with (decomposable) Cartesian product, (deterministic) disjoint union, and negation.
 We have shown that the problem is intractable already for unions of two linear uCFLs, or for some languages recognized by restricted kinds of counter automata.

-Our work does not give a complete dichotomy between tractable and intractable CFLs for $\prob$.
+We do not give a complete dichotomy between tractable and intractable CFLs for $\prob$.
 This is not so surprising in hindsight: via the technique of Greibach~\cite{greibach1968note} we can easily show the undecidability of the \emph{meta-problem}.
 Namely, given a CFG $G$, it is conditionally undecidable to determine whether $\probone{\LL(G)}$ is tractable, in fact already for linear CFGs:

-\begin{propositionrep} Assume that $\text{FP} \neq \#$P. Then the following problem is undecidable: given a linear CFG $\Gamma$, determine whether $\probone{\LL(\Gamma)}$ is in FP. \end{propositionrep}
+\begin{proposition} Assume that $\text{FP} \neq \#$P. Then the following problem is undecidable: given a linear CFG $\Gamma$, determine whether $\probone{\LL(\Gamma)}$ is in FP. \end{proposition} \begin{proof} We show \cref{prp:meta} by reducing from the universality problem for linear CFGs.
+Recall that this is the problem of determining whether an input linear CFG $\Gamma$ on an alphabet $\Sigma$ is universal, that is, whether $\LL(\Gamma) = \Sigma^*$.
+This problem is shown undecidable in~\cite{baker1974reversal}.